 A Michigan native, Allen began guiding in the Midwest state in the late 1990s, working with local fly shops and their clients.
 He was hired as a full-time ranch employee in 2001.

-He spent White Season helping where he was needed.
-Green Season meant it was time to tap into his expertise as a guide.
+He spent winter helping where he was needed.
+Summers meant it was time to tap into his expertise as a guide.
 He spent the next eight years exploring every fishing hole in the area.

 Home, But Not Gone